-- 1) The T20 Regionalliga (Regional Division) is one Division below the DCB T20 Bundesliga and one Division above the T20 Verbandsliga.
-It determines the Regionalmeister (Regional Champion) in various groups and promotion and relegation to the other Divisions. - 2) The T20 Regionalliga is divided into several leagues.
+The T20 Regionalliga (Regional Division) is one Division below the DCB T20 Bundesliga and one Division above the T20 Verbandsliga.
+It determines the Regionalmeister (Regional Champion) in various groups and promotion and relegation to the other Divisions.

+- 2) The T20 Regionalliga is divided into several leagues.
 They are played independently of each other and are linked to their region's respective Bundesliga group.
-The membership of a group is determined by the regional origin of the club or membership of a Regional or State Board. - 3) The titles of the groups are as follows and include the following federal states: - a) NDCV T20 Regionalliga-Nord (Regional Division North): Schleswig-Holstein, Mecklenburg-Western Pomerania, Hamburg - b) CN T20 Regionalliga Niedersachsen (Regional Division Lower Saxony): Bremen and Lower Saxony - c) ODCV T20 Regionalliga-Ost (Regional Division East): Brandenburg and Berlin - d) SCV T20 Regionalliga-Sachsen (Regional Division Saxony): Saxony, Thuringia and Saxony Anhalt - e) BCV T20 Regionalliga-Bayern (Regional Division Bavaria): Bavaria - f) BWCV T20 Regionalliga-BW (Regional Division BW): Baden-Württemberg, Rhineland-Palatinate and Saarland - g) HCV T20 Regionalliga-Hessen (Regional Division Hesse): Hesse - h) WDCV T20 Regionalliga-West (Regional Division West): North Rhine-Westphalia - 4) The groups can have group preliminary and final rounds, but they should be played as group rounds where possible.
+The membership of a group is determined by the regional origin of the club or membership of a Regional or State Board. - 3) The titles of the groups are as follows and include the following federal states: - a) CH T20 Regionalliga-Nord (Regional Division North): Schleswig-Holstein, Mecklenburg-Western Pomerania, Hamburg - b) CN T20 Regionalliga Niedersachsen (Regional Division Lower Saxony): Bremen and Lower Saxony - c) ODCV T20 Regionalliga-Ost (Regional Division East): Brandenburg and Berlin - d) SCV T20 Regionalliga-Sachsen (Regional Division Saxony): Saxony, Thuringia and Saxony Anhalt - e) BCV T20 Regionalliga-Bayern (Regional Division Bavaria): Bavaria - f) BWCV T20 Regionalliga-BW (Regional Division BW): Baden-Württemberg, Rhineland-Palatinate and Saarland - g) HCV T20 Regionalliga-Hessen (Regional Division Hesse): Hesse - h) WDCV T20 Regionalliga-West (Regional Division West): North Rhine-Westphalia - 4) The groups can have group preliminary and final rounds, but they should be played as group rounds where possible.
 Group preliminary and final rounds can be played in subgroups.
 All groups are to be played in a league format and not as knockout matches.
-Knockout matches can be played to determine the league champion.
+Knockout matches can be played to determine the league champion. - 5) If the regional T20 competition is divided into multiple divisions, each club is only allowed to field one team in the highest division.